 14: La Isolina, Av San Martin 101, (serves heritage Peruvian dishes): as it’s in Barranco, go during a summer lunch time.
 From the son of the lady who started La Red.

 15: La Grimanesa (the only slightly hole-in-the-wall place), Ca. Ignacio Merino 466, Miraflores (practically across the street from La Mar).
 These are the award winning beef hearts on skewers.
 If you are going to do it, do it here.

 16: Chez Wong (known for cooking in his home).
 Ca. Enrique León García 114, Santa Catalina

 17: El Pan de la Chola (go for breakfast or for a light dinner), Av.
 La Mar 918, Miraflores.
-His newest location in Calle Miguel Dasso serves completely different breads etc. Rumor has it that he, Jonathan Day, is opening a pizzeria near Avenida La Mar in June 2018 just down the street from his flagship location.
+His newest location in Calle Miguel Dasso serves completely different breads etc. Jonathan Day, opened a pizzeria on Avenida La Mar in June 2018 just down the street from his flagship location.

 18: La Lucha Sangucheria (go for breakfast or a late night dinner to enjoy the 50s look)